 Nashville’s newest cultural hub, Plaza Mariachi Music City is like stepping in a different world with beautiful decorations and features, shops galore, a supermarket, delicious coffee and baked goods.
 Only 10 minutes from downtown Nashville, Plaza Mariachi blends Latin culture into the food, fashion and music.
 Endless entertainment is offered from fire breathers to dancers and singers practically every night.

-Bluegrass Underground, the bluegrass concert series that takes place literally underground, is moving caves in 2018.
-The Caverns, located in Pelham, Tennessee in the Upper Cumberland region of the state, are located at the foot of Monteagle Mountain and will have closer parking, nicer bathrooms, more comfortable seating, better concert sightlines, upgraded food and beverages along with beer.
+Bluegrass Underground, the bluegrass concert series that takes place literally underground, makes its home in The Caverns, located in Pelham, Tennessee in the Upper Cumberland region of the state.
+Located at the foot of Monteagle Mountain, The Caverns has closer parking, nicer bathrooms, more comfortable seating, better concert sightlines, upgraded food and beverages along with beer.